 - Either assign a Fourth Account to the template owner in Adaco, or change the template owner to a Adaco user who has a Fourth Account

 Providing that the template owner in Adaco has a Fourth Account, then the option to make the template available in mobile Ordering will be enabled.

 Visibility of Templates as Market Lists in Mobile Ordering

 There are also options which dictate the visibility of the template once published to mobile Ordering.
 The options are either the template owner only, or anyone associated with the Outlet to which the template is assigned.

-Please Note: The template permissions for mobile Ordering have no relation to the template permissions within Purchasing & Inventory (as Purchasing & Inventory supports three template access levels, whilst mobile Ordering supports two).
+Please Note: The template permissions for mobile Ordering have no relation to the template permissions within Adaco (as Adaco supports three template access levels, whilst mobile Ordering supports two).

 Fig.3 – Configuring Templates for Mobile Ordering

 Once a template is published to mobile Ordering, it will be visible as a Market List.
-Any items added to the template in Purchasing & Inventory will be reflected in mobile Ordering.
-This synchronization is one way, so changes made to the market list in mobile Ordering will not be reflected in Purchasing & Inventory.
+Any items added to the template in Adaco will be reflected in mobile Ordering.
+This synchronization is one way, so changes made to the market list in mobile Ordering will not be reflected in Adaco.